 Australian Chinese tourism market

-According to official data from Australia Tourism organisation, China is the second largest tourism market in terms of arrival for Australia.
+According to official data from the Australian Tourism organization, in 2019 China was the second largest tourism market in terms of arrival for Australia.
 Chinese people are high spenders.
-Actually, one Chinese will spend around US$7,000 instead of US$3,500 for most of other citizens.
-Chinese tourists are the biggest spenders in Australia with a total expenditure of US$8.3 in 2015.
+One Chinese will spend around US$7,000 instead of US$3,500 for most other citizens.
+Chinese tourists are the biggest spenders in Australia with a total expenditure of US$8.3 in 2019.
 Chinese visiting Australia are also staying longer than others.
-The Australian Tourism 2020 Strategy expects China to reach US$13 billion in total expenditure by 2020.
-Needless to say, the important flow of Chinese tourists in Australia strongly impacted the retail industry.
+Chinese tourism in Australia in 2023 is only waking up after the COVID travel limitations dismantle in china.
+Strategy expects China to reach US$6 billion in total expenditure by 2024.

-Chinese New Year, the perfect time for Chinese travellers to visit Australia …
+Chinese New Year, is the perfect time for Chinese travelers to visit Australia …

-Every year, there are more and more Chinese tourists deciding to go to Australia for their Lunar New Year holidays.
-In 2015, 160,000 Chinese travellers went to Australia during Chinese New Year, the Australian Tourism organisation expected this number to rise by 20% to reach 200,000 for 2016.
+Every year, there are more and more Chinese tourists decide to go to Australia for their Lunar New Year holidays.
+In 2018, 160,000 Chinese travelers went to Australia during Chinese New Year, the Australian Tourism organization expected this number to rise by 20% to reach 200,000 in 2019.

 At first, an unfitted strategy …

-The retail sector is the one that really benefited from Chinese tourists spendings and more specifically the fashion, apparel market.
-According to Angelica Cheung, China’s vogue editor-in-chief, if Australia has been having some issues with attracting Chinese tourists to buy Australian apparel products, is because Australian brands didn’t catch up to the fact the Chinese traveller has changed.
+The retail sector is the one that benefited from Chinese tourist’s spending and more specifically the fashion, and apparel market.
+According to Angelica Cheung, China’s vogue editor-in-chief, if Australia has been having some issues with attracting Chinese tourists to buy Australian apparel products, is because Australian brands didn’t catch up to the fact the Chinese traveler has changed.

-Thanks to a growing middle class, better standard-of-living, and widely used digital media, the new Chinese fashion consumer is not only looking for luxury brands but also for more casual, easy to wear clothes.
-Australian brands should not only focus on the traditional Chinese who saved for years to buy a luxury good, but also on the upper-class Chinese market and the middle class (most of the Chinese tourists are in this category).
-She also added that Australian brands should communicate on what makes them so unique that the Chinese consumer should buy it.
+Thanks to a growing middle class, better standard of living, and widely used digital media, the new Chinese fashion consumer is not only looking for luxury brands but also for more casual, easy-to-wear clothes.
+Australian brands should not only focus on the traditional Chinese who saved for years to buy a luxury goods, but also on the upper-class Chinese market and the middle class (most Chinese tourists are in this category).
+She also added that Australian brands should communicate on what makes them so unique that the Chinese consumer should buy them.

-but now getting better at it, and actually attracting Chinese tourists to purchase …
+but now getting better at it, and attracting Chinese tourists to purchase …

 To conclude …

-If a fashion Australian retailer wants to attract even more Chinese tourists to buy, it will have to review its market segmentation, use widely the Chinese language and cultural norms (colours, etc.) as well as being actively present on Chinese social media.
+If a fashion Australian retailer wants to attract even more Chinese tourists to buy, it will have to review its market segmentation, use widely the Chinese language and cultural norms (colors, etc.) as well as be actively present on Chinese social media.